How to Fit a Roller Blind

 How to Prepare for a Roller Blind Installation

-How to Put Up a Roller Blind Yourself
+How to Fit a Roller Blind Yourself

 Below is a step by step guide on how to fit a roller blind to the inside of the recess of your window: